-Two support items are available for participants residing in SIL properties and diagnosed with coronavirus (COVID-19) until 28 February 2021.
+Two other support items are available nationally for participants residing in SIL properties and diagnosed with COVID-19.

 - Cleaning services: a one-off professional deep cleaning service of a residence of an eligible participant.